Rezacs/Fifa/src/main/java/Unipi/Fifa/controllers/UserNodeController.java.md

 ### 4.5. `addComment`

-This method allows a logged-in user to add a comment on a player.
+This method allows a logged-in userNode to add a comment on a player.
 It extracts information from the `Principal` and request body, creates a `Comment` object, saves it using `commentService`, and returns a confirmation message.

 ```java
 @PostMapping("writeComment")